Sonia-96/MyStudyNotes/C++/C++Notes.md

 - deep copy: copy the actual data and store it in a new address

-Normally, when we do `MyVector v2 = v1`, we are doing shallow copy.
+Normally, when we execute `MyVector v2 = v1`, we are doing shallow copy.
 Therefore, when v2 was destroyed (goes out of scope), the memory that `v1` still points at will be deleted.

 We use a copy constructor to do deep copy.
 The constructor takes in an object of the same type as its parameter: